San Carlos (canton): Demographics

+San Carlos had an estimated 198,742 inhabitants in 2022, second highest in its province and fourth highest in the country, behind San José, Alajuela, and Desamparados.
+This is an increase from 163,745 people for the 2011 census.

+According to a publication by the United Nations Development Programme, San Carlos had a Human Development Index of 0.765 in 2022, putting it 6th highest in its province and 28th overall.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Education

 There is a branch of the Costa Rica Institute of Technology in Santa Clara, San Carlos.

 Sports

 In federated soccer, San Carlos is represented by Asociación Deportiva San Carlos.
 This association also gives its name to numerous minor league teams that have notably excelled at the national level.